Church of St Coloma, outside Andorra la Vella. |

 Option 1, by sleeper via l'Hospitalet

-This is the traditional route, a lovely journey up into the Pyrenees by train, followed by a 38 km, 47 minute taxi ride from l'Hospitalet to Andorra la Vella.
-But as this route now requires a taxi it's not the cheapest, and in 2025 it'll only run on Fridays, Saturdays & Sundays (daily June-September).
+This is the traditional route, a lovely journey into the Pyrenees by train, followed by a short 38 km, 47 minute bus or taxi ride from l'Hospitalet to Andorra la Vella.
+A bus connection between the station at l'Hospitalet and Andorra was reinstated in 2024 after a break of some years.
+However, due to trackwork, in 2025 the sleeper will only run on Fridays, Saturdays & Sundays and daily June-September.

 London ► Andorra